ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99b-quiz-comparing.md

 ### Review questions: Comparison

 ::: TODO
-- Prio 3: is this quiz necessary? and is this a good place for it?
+- Prio 3: is this quiz necessary?
 :::

 :::::::::::::::::::::::::::::::::::::::: quiz ::::::::::::::::::::::::::::::::::::::::